 These skills are presented to students based on their skill level, curriculum, assignment, available resources and time.

 The coordinator of library instruction works with faculty to schedule and organize library sessions.
 If you have questions about the library instruction program or wish to schedule a class, the coordinator will be happy to talk with you to make sure your students’ learning needs are met.
-Please use the online form or call Amy Kammerman, coordinator of Instruction, at 847.925.6555 if you would like to schedule a class.
+Please use the online form or call William Pankey, (Interim) coordinator of Instruction, at 847.925.6498 if you would like to schedule a class.

-Library instruction sessions are held in the electronic library instruction room, F231 or, when necessary, your classroom.
+Library instruction sessions are generally in Y203d or, when necessary another lab or even your classroom.

 To schedule a library instruction session for your class, please contact us no later than one week in advance.
 This will allow the librarian scheduled to teach your session enough time to prepare and to ensure that your preferred time is available.
 All of our classes are taught by professional librarians/faculty members who are happy to work with you in order to create a worthwhile library instruction experience.